 Paraquat lawsuits and the settlement are the last hope of many plaintiffs who sued the negligent manufacturers.
 Living the rest of the life at someone else’s mercy is not an easy thing to come to terms with.
 Though reparations can’t erase what had happened to you or your loved one, they can assist you in coping with the rest of your life.

-Hope the bellwether trials will be able to tame the agrochemical giants and impel them towards a global settlement to ease the worries of the plaintiffs. once the bellwether trials start, it will give a positive vibe in getting the Paraquat settlement 2022 to the worrying plaintiffs.
-Staying protected from all harms is not always possible.
+Hope the bellwether trials will be able to tame the agrochemical giants and impel them toward a global settlement to ease the worries of the plaintiffs.
+Once the bellwether trials start, it will give a positive vibe in getting the Paraquat settlement 2022 to the worrying plaintiffs.
+Staying protected from all harm is not always possible.
 But it’s our moral right to fight against injustice and bring the wrongdoers before the law.
 It should be an eye-opener against Paraquat exposure and Parkinson’s disease.
 It will, in a way, ring the danger bells to those who are still using Paraquat without knowing the danger behind it.

 Be a volunteer to share your Paraquat exposure stories to create awareness among the people and try to build a healthy community.
 Share your thoughts with us.